Wailua Falls Hike on Kauai (AMAZING waterfall hike!)

 • Crowds: Quite popular though there is plenty of space to spread out

-• Note: Technically this hike is closed, but the state knows tons of people still hike it and doesn’t enforce
+• Note: Technically this hike is closed, but the state knows tons of people still hike it and doesn’t enforce, but proceed knowing the risk

 Wailua Falls Hike Location

 Wailua Falls are located near the Lihue area of Kauai.
-The main airport is in the Lihue area, so this means that you are virtually guaranteed to be passing by there at one time or another.
+The main airport is in the Lihue area; this means that you are virtually guaranteed to be passing the falls at one time or another.

 The drive from the airport is only about 15 minutes.